traines-source/transport-network-animator/docs/interfaces/SvgAbstractTimedDrawableAttributes.md

 # Interface: SvgAbstractTimedDrawableAttributes

-There is no need to access this interfaces and its child interfaces and classes directly.
+There is no need to access this interface and its child interfaces and classes directly.
 The attributes documented here should be used in the SVG code as attributes to the respective SVG element tags, while converting the attribute name from `camelCase` to `data-kebap-case`.

 ## Hierarchy